 Believe it or not, stress can actually be a good thing.
 It’s what expands our capacity as long as we get recovery from it.
 Our bodies are designed to successfully adapt to stress, and become stronger – not weaker – because of it.

-When we are exposed to a stressful event the Fight or Flight response is immediately activated — releasing stress hormones like cortisol, adrenaline and noradrenaline — that instantly release glucose, fats and proteins in to the blood stream, providing the energy needed to fight or flee.
+When we are exposed to a stressful event the Fight or Flight response is immediately activated — releasing stress hormones like cortisol, adrenaline and noradrenaline — that instantly transforms our chemistry.
+It releases glucose, fats and proteins in to the blood stream, providing the energy needed to fight or flee.
 Stress hormones are good in this instance.
 When we fight or flee, the body releases feel good hormones or “bliss molecules” — such as endorphins — that make us feel relaxed, content and happy.
 It’s a beautifully designed system when it’s allowed to play itself out!

 Stress + appropriate response = bliss molecules

 Guess what fighting and fleeing have in common?
 PHYSICAL ACTIVITY!
 Intense physical activity burns off the stress hormones and releases the bliss molecules.
 Unfortunately, many of us do not get the physical activity needed to burn off these stress hormones and lead to what I’ve termed the Cortisol Crisis™: stress hormones continuing to course through the body for extended periods of time.

 Excess levels of the stress hormone cortisol are directly linked to storing more fat around the midsection (not only can this be frustrating, it also raises our risk of many cardiovascular diseases), decreased quality of sleep, reduced immunity, craving high fat/high calorie foods, and many other detrimental disease states like diabetes and some cancers.